drkamarul/MY_R_Conference/regression_analysis.md

 ### Null model

-The null model contains no covariates.
+The null model contains no covariate.

 ```r